Dupixent Lawsuits And Safety Timeline

 Immediate family members (spouses, children, parents) of a deceased person who developed lymphoma after using Dupixent are eligible to file a wrongful death lawsuit.

-The patients who start Dupixent legal actions have various options to seek different kinds of compensation for their claimed drug-related injuries.
+The patients who start Dupixent lawsuit legal actions have various options to seek different kinds of compensation for their claimed drug-related injuries.
 The primary types of compensation which people receive consist of:

 • Medical Expenses